Everyone can find use for these beautiful French words, which perfectly explain those inexplicable emotions that no English word can’t describe.

 Another Baudelarian term, this French word describes the sensation that comes from a profound feeling of dissatisfaction and discouragement.

-The feeling of dépaysement that arises from not being in your home country, in essence ‘un-country-ing’, is what might be described as similar to homesickness but refers more to the strangeness and disorientation of feeling foreign and encountering new things in another country, like a ‘fish out of water’.
+The feeling of dépaysement that arises from not being in your home country, in essence ‘un-country-ing’, is what might be described as similar to homesickness but refers more to the strangeness and disorientation of feeling foreign and encountering new things in another country (perhaps from culture shock), like a ‘fish out of water’.

 L’appel du vide